 Click on the Edit button.

-Find and click on the Shopping button.
+Find and click on the Shopping template option.

 That activates the “Shopping” template for your Facebook page, which is made for showcasing your products just like any other online store.
+Make sure you click Apply Template to turn it on.

 After that, navigate back to your Facebook Business page and click on the Shop button.
 A popup reveals itself to begin the process of configuring your store.
 Click on the Go to Commerce Manager button to proceed.